SphtKr/homebridge-zway/README.md

 This tag is particularly useful for scenarios where the physical device is reported ambiguously by Z-Way.
 For instance, the Vision ZP 3012 motion sensor is presented by Z-Way merely as two `sensorBinary` devices (plus a temperature sensor), one of which is the actual motion sensor and the other is a tampering detector.
 The `sensorBinary` designation (with no accompanying `probeTitle`) is too ambiguous for the bridge to work with, so it will be ignored.
 To make this device work, you can tag the motion sensor device in Z-Way with `Homebridge.Characteristic.Type:MotionDetected` and (optionally) the tamper detector with `Homebridge.Characteristic.Type:StatusTampered`.
 (Note that for this device you will also need to tag the motion sensor with `Homebridge.Service.Type:MotionSensor` and `Homebridge.IsPrimary`, otherwise the more recognizable temperature sensor will take precedence.)

+#### Homebridge.Interlock

+Adding the tag `Homebridge.Interlock` to the primary device will add an additional `Switch` service named "Interlock", defaulted to "on".
+When this switch is engaged, you will not be able to set the characteristics of any other devices in the accessory!
+You will be required to turn off the Interlock switch before changing/setting other values.
+This is a kind of a "safety" switch, so that you (or Siri) does not turn something on or off that you did not intend.
+A use case might be if you had your cable modem or router plugged into a power outlet switch so that you could power cycle it remotely: you would not want to turn this off accidentally, so add an Interlock switch. **Do NOT rely on this capability for health or life safety purposes--it is a convenience and is not designed or intended to be a robust safety feature.**

 #### Homebridge.ContactSensorState.Invert

 If you have a `ContactSensor`, this will invert the state reported to HomeKit.
 This is useful if you are using the `ContactSensor` Service type for a `Door/Window` sensor, and you want it to show "Yes" when open and "No" when closed, which may be more intuitive.
 The default for a `ContactSensor` is to show "Yes" when there is contact (in the case of a door, when it's closed) and "No" when there is no contact (which for a door is when it's open).

 #### Homebridge.OutletInUse.Level:*value*

 This can be used in conjunction with the `Homebridge.Service.Type:Outlet` tag and lets you change the threshold value that changes the `OutletInUse` value to true for a particular device.
 The main use case is if you have a USB charger or transformer that always consumes a given amount of power, but you want events to trigger when the consumption rises above that level (e.g. when a device is plugged into the USB charger and draws more power).
 You could also adjust this to trigger only when the higher settings on a 3-way lamp are used, when a fan is turned to high speed, or other creative purposes.

 # Technical Detail